patrikja/reading/MScExaminer/readme.md

-MSc theses
+# MSc theses

-From 2015 I am one examiners of the MSc thesis course at the CSE department at Chalmers and GU.
+From 2015 I am one of the examiners of the MSc thesis course at the CSE department at Chalmers and GU.

 * [Some documents related to my role as examiner](https://github.com/patrikja/MScThesisExaminer)